mellamosummer/2022VenusFlyTrap/Cleaned_Workflow/Results/README.md

 # 7. Gene Co-expression analysis

-Gene co-expression analysis that identifies modules of coexpressed genes.
+Gene co-expression analysis that identifies modules of coexpressed genes in R.
 Analysis included for:
 - all trap samples (prey & no prey)
 - prey time series alone